UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * Exit from user *root*.

-## Create a Python virtual environment and install Ricgraph in it
+### Create a Python virtual environment and install Ricgraph in it
-To do this, you can either use the [Ricgraph Makefile](ricgraph_install_configure.md#ricgraph-makefile) and execute command `make install_ricgraph_server`, or follow the steps below.
+Follow these steps:

 * Suppose you are a user with login *alice* and you are in Linux group *users*.
 * Login as user *root*.